NVE/NVEHYDROTOOLS/README.txt

 It loads in the AMS-table as stations to calculate recession times for, but can also be applied to other data.
 Required inputs (besides AMS-table or another overview table with station numbers (eg 2) is daily discharge data from HYDRA.
 Results are written as a textfile.
+Excample of use:
+setwd('C:/Users/koe/Documents/Flomkart/NVEHYDROTOOLS/R')
+source('calculate_recessiontimes.R')

+myams<-extract_ams_allstations("../Data/Flooddata/Table_stations_periods.csv",
+                               "../Data/Dailydata","../Data/Subdaily","../Data/Flooddata/amsvalues.txt")

+extract_recessiontimes_allstations<-function(fraction=0.995, "../Data/Flooddata/Table_stations_periods.csv",
+                                    "../Data/Dailydata", "../Data/Flooddata/recessiontimes.txt")
+This script creates an table with the recessiontimes in days.
+The stations and years years for which the recessiontimes are to be extracted are specified in the file "../Data/Flooddata/Table_stations_periods.csv"

+Excample data are provided.
+For full dataset, You must download new HYDRA data and either adjust the path, or paste into current folder of SeNorge-data (//nve/fil/h/HM/Interne Prosjekter/Flomkart/Catchment_Data)

 2) get_POT_FGP_returnintervall_gumbel.R: